liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. we've got a spare bedroom if you'd like to stay
 1. peace was the dominant theme of the conference
 1. the plot of the novel was perspicuous
-1. the effect of the medicine is noticable
 1. I was on the verge of tears
 1. my lifelong passion for coding
 1. this work demands intense concentration